Table of Contents

 What About eBikes?

-The Effigear Mimic will comfortably handle the torque of most rear hub motors, but it’s worth noting that Effigear is also manufacturing an eBike-specific gearbox with a built-in motor!
+It’s worth noting that Effigear is also manufacturing an eBike-specific gearbox with a built-in motor!

 Interestingly, the Valeo Smart eBike System uses seven-speed gearing with automatic gear changes, which will be perfect for urban use but might not be ideal for off-road use (this really depends on the software).
 For mountain bikers, there will be two buttons you can use to shift manually.